mccallofthewild/1inch-widget/README.md

 # 🥋 Inspiration
 [1inch.exchange](1inch.exchange) was born from the philosophy of Bruce Lee’s world renowned one inch punch, a Martial Arts pinnacle of speed, vigor and efficiency.
 The [Bruce](https://brucecrypto.vercel.app/) swap widget aims to embody this same idea: a simple interface with powerful results.
 Shapeshift attempted this years ago, but was ultimately strangled by the bureaucracy that centralized systems invariably beckon.
 1inch poises an opportunity to decentralize and simplify any-to-any token transactions.
-The purpose of this project is to capture that opportunity.
+The purpose of this project is to capture that opportunity in an easy-to-use interface that anyone can share on their website.

 # 🏊‍♀️  Product Deepdive